wilixx/wilixx.github.io/_pages/about.md

   - /about.html
 ---

-I was a postgraduate research student in Xidian University, supervised by Prof. X.D.
-Zhang.
-Before that, I received the B.Eng. degree from the School of Telecommunication Engineering in Xidian University in July 2017.
-Previously, I conducted internship programs in SAP Research Center, Intel Mobile Communications and Huawei Technologies Co.，Ltd. for 6, 6, 3 months respectively.

-My research lies at the intersection of image synthesis and artificial intelligence.
-I am dedicated to designing data-efficient learning methods for biomedical image synthesis.
-I also have expertise in deep learning for 5G Wireless Cryptography.
-Serveral years ago, I was working on new adversarial learning algorithms while exploring human color vision.
-Recently, I am focusing on network slicing, routing and resource scheduling in deterministic networking. ([Feel free to contact me if you may have any questions](https://sites.google.com/view/binquanguo/home)).
+Binquan Guo received the B.S. degree and the master's degree in telecommunication engineering from Xidian University, Xi’an, China, in 2017 and 2020, respectively.
+He is currently pursuing the Ph.D. degree with the State Key Laboratory of Integrated Service Networks, Xidian University, Xi’an.
+His research interests include job scheduling, network slicing, graph theory, routing and resource allocation algorithms.
+His research works can be found in [Google Scholar](https://scholar.google.com/citations?user=NA8egm4AAAAJ) and [ResearchGate](https://www.researchgate.net/profile/Binquan-Guo/research). ([Feel free to contact me if you may have any questions](https://sites.google.com/view/binquanguo/home)).

 News